National Awards and Distinctions

 The entire campus was designated the "Wofford College Arboretum" in November 2002 and Wofford is a member of the American Association of Botanical Gardens and Arboreta.
 More than 5,000 trees have been planted on the Wofford campus since 1992 and 2,700 of those have been identified, cataloged and mapped for three self-guided tours.

-The arboretum was named the Roger Milliken Arboretum at Wofford College in 2008, in honor of longtime trustee and Wofford benefactor Roger Milliken, a Spartanburg businessman who died in 2010.
+The arboretum was named the Roger Milliken Arboretum at Wofford College in 2008, in honor of the late trustee and Wofford benefactor Roger Milliken, a Spartanburg businessman who died in 2010.
 Each year in October, the campus celebrates "Roger Milliken Day" in honor of Mr. Milliken's birthday by planting a tree on campus.

 Wofford’s restoration and renovation of Main Building’s Leonard Auditorium received a “Project of Distinction” Award in College Planning & Management magazine’s 2007 Education Design Showcase, and the magazine recognized the project’s designers, McMillan Smith & Partners Architects PLLC in Spartanburg, for “Outstanding Architecture and Design in Education.”
 The project was included in the June 2007 issue of College Planning & Management’s Education Design Showcase.